rangertaha/urlinsane/README.md

 | st | [Stem](https://en.wikipedia.org/wiki/Stemming) Substitution       | **TODO**: Substituting words with there root form |
 | ks | Keyboard Substitution       | **TODO**: Changing international keyboard layouts while assuming the user is typing in his/her native layout.           |

+* **TODO**:

 ## Information

+Information gathering on target domains enables a detailed comparison of similar-looking domains to determine if they are being typosquatted by cybercriminals.
+By collecting data on domain ownership, registration dates, hosting locations, and site content, algorithms can analyze whether these variations are likely to be malicious.
+This approach helps identify suspicious patterns and potential connections to phishing, fraud, or brand impersonation attempts.
+With thorough data collection, organizations can better detect and respond to typosquatting threats in real time.

 | ID  | Name       | Description  |